CZ-NIC/pyoidc/doc/examples/rp.rst

 gathering and/or dynamic client registration.

 If the OP doesn't support client registration then you have to statically register your client with the provider.
-Typically this is accomplished using a web page provided by the organization that runs the OP.
-I Can't help you with this since each provider does it differently.
+Typically, this is accomplished using a web page provided by the organization that runs the OP.
+I can't help you with this since each provider does it differently.
 What you eventually must get from the provider is a client id and a client secret.